 How much does a natural stone fireplace cost?

-The cost of a fireplace varies depending on the type of stone, the size, design complexity, and whether structural work such as flue lining or chimney alterations are needed.
-Below is a rough guide to typical UK prices.
+The cost of a fireplace depends on several factors — including the choice of stone, overall size, level of design detail, and any additional structural work required, such as flue lining or chimney modifications.
+Below is an approximate guide to typical UK pricing to help you plan your project.

 Final Thoughts